chevah/pythia/README.rst

-Pythia - a Python Portable Package
+Pythia - a portable Python package
 ==================================

-Build system for a portable Python distribution.
+Build system for a portable Python package.
 A derivative of https://github.com/chevah/python-package/.

 Building: